dwgrossberg/dwgrossberg/README.md

 ### :writing_hand: Soft Skills :

+- Collaborating with a diverse internal team
+- Presenting to clients and meeting with external stakeholders
-- Bringing dynamic projects to life under tight deadlines
+- Bringing complex projects to life
+- Excellent independent worker and effective time-manager
-- Strong communicator and effective documenter
+- Strong communicator and documenter
 - Team-oriented mindset and personality
 - Meticulous and detail-oriented researcher
 - Adaptable, flexible, and affable human